bitst0rm-pub/Formatter/README.md

 ## Configuration

-Formatter stores config files in 2 different locations:
+Formatter stores third-party plugin [config files](https://github.com/bitst0rm-pub/Formatter/tree/master/config) in:

+        Sublime Text > Packages > User > formatter.assets > config

-- Plugin [config files](https://github.com/bitst0rm-pub/Formatter/tree/master/config) that control the behaviours of 3rd party plugins.
+These files control the behaviours of 3rd party plugins.
 The full list of supported options and parameters can be found on plugins dev websites.
 Formatter provides only a set of default config files to illustrate how it works.
 You might want to tweak and refine them to fit your needs.<br/>
 Note: Do **not** use config files with the suffix `.master.` as they serve as reference files and may be overwritten by any package updates.

-        Sublime Text > Packages > User > formatter.assets > config

-- User Settings and Quick Options config files that control Formatter:

-        Sublime Text > Packages > User > Formatter.sublime-settings, Formatter.quick-options

-Formatter settings can be accessed from: Preferences > Package Settings > Formatter > Settings.
+Formatter settings can be accessed from: `Preferences > Package Settings > Formatter > Settings`

 The left-hand pane contains all the default settings, while right-hand pane is where personal customizations can be made.<br/>
 Ensure to maintain the config structure in the right-hand pane.<br/>